Table of Contents

 The maximum simultaneous touches is 10.

-Finally, the pressure
+Finally, the pressure and

-are relative messure values for
+size are relative messure values for

 respectively pen or finger pressure and size.
 These should be between